neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 sudo docker run -e CIF_TOKEN="${CIF_TOKEN}" -e MAXMIND_USER_ID="${MAXMIND_USER_ID}" -e MAXMIND_LICENSE_KEY="${MAXMIND_LICENSE_KEY}" -it -p 5000:5000 -d --name verbose-robot csirtgadgets/verbose-robot:latest
 ```

-* We pass into the running docker container the three environment variables we specified above with the `-e` flag
+* User will pass into the running docker container the three environment variables we specified above with the `-e` flag
-* We setup port forwarding on port 5000 with the `-p` flag
+* User will setup port forwarding on port 5000 with the `-p` flag
-* We run the docker container in a  daemon with `-d`
+* User will need to run the docker container in a  daemon with `-d`
-* For ease of referencing our docker container in the future, we labeled the container `verbose-robot`
+* For ease of referencing the docker container in the future, will have the container name `verbose-robot`

-To confirm our docker container is running, we can run `sudo docker ps`
+To confirm the docker container is running, user can run `sudo docker ps`

 ### Execute CIF Commands

-In order to interact with CIF, we can do so in two ways: the command prompt or with Swagger.
+In order to interact with CIF, user can do so in two ways: the command prompt or with Swagger.

 #### Command Prompt